CharlieJBitcoin/A-Bitcoiners-Toolkit/README.md

 **Default**

-- Windows - Improved: [Win10 Ameliorated](https://ameliorated.info/), not verified so used with caution!
+- Windows - Improved: [Win10 Ameliorated](https://ameliorated.info/), not verified so use with caution!

 **Alternatives**